shidemuri/discordcrasharchive/README.md

 ```

-it can be simply recreated by concatenating two videos using `ffmpeg`, the original one and the second one with 15000x15000 resolution and yuv420p pixel format
+it can be simply recreated by concatenating two videos using `ffmpeg`, the original one and the second one with 15000x15000 resolution and a different pixel format

 ppl also use [gfycat](https://gfycat.com/) to upload the videos and send it to others because it has autoplay so yeah be careful out there